DevExpress/testcafe/CONTRIBUTING.md

 If you want to fix a bug in the current documentation or make an enhancement that relates to the existing functionality, follow the instructions below.

 1. Fork TestCafe and create a branch in your fork.
-Name this branch with an issue number followed by the `docs` postfix, for example `gh852-docs`.
+Name this branch with an issue number followed by the `docs` postfix, for example, `gh852-docs`.

 2. Commit your changes to the branch.